City Infrastructure - Fire Damaged Box Culvert

 Scope of Work

-The evaluation process incorporated a combination of field and laboratory testing to assess the extent of fire damage and structural deficiencies.
+The evaluation process incorporated field testing to assess the extent of fire damage and structural deficiencies.
 Field investigations involved a thorough visual inspection, followed by non-destructive testing methods such as rebound hammer assessments to gauge surface hardness and ultrasonic pulse velocity testing to detect internal flaws.
-Laboratory analysis included petrographic examination of concrete core samples, compressive strength testing, and chemical analysis to determine the impact of fire on the material properties.
+Static load testing was also conducted to evaluate the culvert's performance under various load conditions.
 These methods provided comprehensive data on the structural condition of the culvert, enabling a well-informed approach to determining necessary repairs and rehabilitation strategies.
 Key testing methodologies included:

-Higher strain and deflection readings in the damaged culvert highlighted areas requiring repair or reinforcement.
+• Higher strain and deflection readings in the damaged culvert highlighted areas requiring repair.

 Key Findings